goldfish047/copilot_cli_workshop/2. CRUD App/README.md

 ---

-## Prompt 5 — Run the app [!!!NOT WORKINGG half the timne!!! so maybe need to run dotnet watch in other terminal]
+## Prompt 5 — Run the app [!!!NOT WORKINGG half the timne!!! (only works on home page and cannot run genere page) so maybe need to run dotnet watch in other terminal]
 ```
 Run the app
 ```